sequenceiq/blog-test/source/_posts/2014-09-24-edit-files-docker.markdown

 If you **really** need to edit files in a docker container, just use volumes.

-This process comes handy if you've already started a container, and the file in question doesn't sits on a volume.
+This process comes handy if you've already started a container, and the file in question doesn't sits on a volume..